 FAQ

-All you need is a high powered blender or food processor.
+All you need is a high powered blender (smoother) or food processor (bit more chunky).
 Add roasted almonds, oil, salt, and honey to the bowl and blend until smooth.
 Refrigerate until use.

 Refrigerated almond butter should last about two weeks.
 It may last longer, if you're not sure, sniff it.
 Your food will start to smell bad before it would make you sick, usually.
 This is a great way to help you reduce food waste.

 You can swap out most nut butters.
 Almond butter and peanut butter are closest in flavor, I think.
-Sure it'll taste a bit different, but they're close enough!
 Plus you'll save money and reduce food waste by swapping ingredients.

 Top your toast in the morning, make a honey almond butter & jelly sandwich, add to smoothies or make cookies with it.
 Almond butter, and really all nut butters are great and versatile!